 Unfortunately many bamboo species that by virtue of their size or growth habit would otherwise be excellent landscape plants, are spoilt badly as ornamental plants by the presence of these disfiguring sap-feeders.
 And failure to fully appreciate these bamboo pests may even lead some to think they have them permanently 'under control'.

+It's also important to note that there are varieties that seem to be so resistant to these pests, that they are not a problem at all.
+We have made this a major factor in deciding which species of bamboo plants we should grow, and in what numbers we should produce them.
+In northern Australia there is a leaf-rolling caterpillar that causes significant damage to bamboo plants.
+This pest rolls up the young leaves while they are still growing and eats them from the inside, protected from predators within its silken nests.
+It doesn't seem to survive on bamboo through our cool winters here in Kempsey, Australia though I once kept one in a jar till it became a moth similar in appearance to Light Brown Apple Moth (a well known Leaf Roller and pest of many plants).
 You find hard scales on some bamboos.
 Hard scales do not produce sugary excretions (honeydew) like soft scales, aphids and the dreaded mealy bugs, and so do not rate as significant pests of bamboo plants.
 These small sapsuckers leave marks (over time) on the culms and branches.
 Some species are more affected than others, but they rarely spoil the appearance or lessen the vigour of bamboo plants.
 In old congested clumps of some bamboo species you might see large numbers.
 Soap and/or vegetable oil sprays specially formulated for horticultural use give good safe control on small bamboo plants, if needed, and do not interfere with natural predators.

 It's tempting to add wallabies and kangaroos to the list of bamboo pests.
 These magnificent animals are incredible survivors and clever opportunists, and can be extremely destructive to many of our useful plants, including small bamboo plants, which they can severely damage.
 A piece of wire netting and a couple of pickets makes a good reusable guard, if it's not practical to fence the whole area.
 In our region they are hungriest when the runners are shooting and they will not only strip leaves from, but also chew and break the shoots on small bamboo plants.
 Larger clumping bamboo is generally safe from browsing and grazing animals.

-Black Bamboo More Photos Bare Rooted Landscapers
+Top Home Contact Us Bamboo Selection Cultivation Propagation FAQ Black Bamboo More Photos Bare Rooted Landscapers